 Hair Alcohol Testing by one of the leading specialist hair drug and alcohol testing laboratories

-- Legally defensible Analysis Results and Expert Reports accepted in all UK family courts issued in 5 working days or less
+- Legally defensible Analysis Results and Expert Reports accepted in all UK family courts issued in 4 working days on average

 - Analysis in accordance with the Society of Hair Testing to internationally agreed standards